TinyMedicalApps/PatientCloud-docs/security/api-security.md

 ## JWT

-Java Web Tokens are used to get access to secured endpoints and extracted from Authorization's Bearer header.
+JSON Web Tokens are used to get access to secured endpoints and extracted from Authorization's Bearer header.

 **Configuration**